-Al use in higher education raises ethical questions regarding algorithmic transparency, accountability, and the ethical use of student data.
-Institutions must establish clear policies, ethical guidelines, codes of conduct, and governance frameworks to ensure responsible AI development.
-Any governance frameworks for the ethical use of AI will be an ongoing process, and institutions should adapt these based on evolving technologies and societal needs.
-Developing clear management arrangements for AI use within the institution should address bias, discrimination, and any ethical considerations.
+Al application use in higher education raise ethical questions regarding algorithmic transparency, accountability, and the ethical use of student data.
+Institutions must establish clear policies, ethical guidelines, codes of conduct, and governance frameworks to ensure responsible Al development.
+Any governance frameworks for the ethical use of Al will be an ongoing process, and institutions should adapt these based on evolving technologies and societal needs.
+Developing clear management arrangements for Al use within the institution should address bias, discrimination, and any ethical considerations.

-The collection and analysis of sensitive student data raises concerns about privacy breaches, data misuse, and unauthorised access.
-Having robust mechanisms and data protection measures in place will ensure compliance with relevant legislation, including the UK General Data Protection Regulation (GDPR)9.
+The collection and analysis of sensitive student data raise concerns about privacy breaches, data misuse, and unauthorised access ensuring robust mechanisms and data protection measures are in place will ensure compliance with relevant legislation such as the UK General Data Protection Regulation (GDPR).

-Al algorithms may perpetuate or exacerbate biases present in existing systems, leading to unfair treatment, discrimination, and disparities in educational outcomes.
-Addressing algorithmic bias requires ongoing monitoring, transparency, and bias mitigation techniques and be implemented robustly within High Education Institutions.
+Al algorithms may perpetuate or exacerbate existing biases present in existing systems, leading to unfair treatment, discrimination, and disparities in educational outcomes.
+Addressing algorithmic bias requires ongoing monitoring, transparency, and bias mitigation techniques to be implemented robustly with High Education Institutions.

-Reducing the risk of bias and discrimination in AI is crucial for ensuring fairness and equality.
+Reducing the risk of bias and discrimination in AI within Higher Education Institutions is crucial for ensuring fairness and equality.
 Ensuring that data used for AI models includes a wide range of examples from different backgrounds, ethnicities, genders, and socioeconomic statuses.
-Historical data can contain biases; if data reflects existing inequalities AI models may perpetuate any pre-existing biases.
+Be cautious of using historical data that may contain biases, if data reflects existing inequalities AI models may perpetuate those biases.

 Ensuring that continuous monitoring of AI systems for bias during development and implementation is essential.
-Implementing tools that detect and quantify bias in model predictions will assist in addressing any disparities found.
+Implement tools that detect and quantify bias in model predictions will assist in addressing any disparities found.
 Institutions should explore fairness-aware algorithms that account for bias and aim to minimise it.

-Transparency and explainability should be considered when using Al within institutions.
-Choosing Al models that provide explanations for their decisions will help to identify biases.
-Whilst Al models are being developed, records should be kept of how they are built, including feature selection, hyperparameter tuning and evaluation undertaken.
+Transparency and explainability should be considered when using AI within institutions.
+Choosing AI models that provide explanations for their decisions will help to identify biases.
+Whilst AI models are being developed keep records of how they're developed, including feature selection, hyperparameter tuning and evaluation undertaken.

-Institutions should conduct regular audits of AI systems to identify and rectify biases that emerge.
-Encouraging feedback from users and stakeholders could improve AI systems.
+Institutions should conduct regular audits of AI systems to identify and rectify and biases that emerge and to encourage feedback from users and stakeholders to improve AI systems.